For companies registered in the United States.

 Some jurisdictions do not allow the limitation or exclusion of liability for incidental or consequential damages, so the above exclusions and limitations may or may not apply to you.

-(v) You shall not transfer or assign any rights or obligations you have under these TOU without the prior written consent of Payment Rails
+(v) You shall not transfer or assign any rights or obligations you have under these TOS without the prior written consent of Payment Rails